ArDoCo/Core/docs/index.rst

-..
-ArDoCo documentation master file, created by sphinx-quickstart on Thu Apr 21 19:49:05 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ArDoCo
 ======

-.. warning:: This documentation is currently built up. `Here <https://github.com/ArDoCo/Core/wiki>`_ you find the deprecated documentation.

-ArDoCo is a framework to connect architecture documentation and models while identifying missing or deviating elements (inconsistencies).
+ArDoCo (Architecture Documentation Consistency) is a framework to connect architecture documentation and models while identifying missing or deviating elements (inconsistencies).
 An element can be any representable item of the model, like a component or a relation.
 To do so, ArDoCo first creates trace links and then makes use of them and other information to identify inconsistencies.

 You can find `ArDoCo on GitHub <https://github.com/ArDoCo>`_.

 Before contributing, please read the :doc:`quickstart guide </content/quickstart>`.

 Case Studies & Benchmarks
 ---------